microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 ### General Note
 Levels:
 ONNX Runtime defines GraphOptimizationLevel enum for these levels.
-Each level when enabled, enables all the preceeding levels too.
+Enabling each level also enables all preceding levels.
+For example enabling Extended optimizations, also enables Basic optimizations.
 Mapping of these levels to enum is as follows:

-GraphOptimizationLevel::ORT_DISABLE_ALL -> Disables all optimizations
+* GraphOptimizationLevel::ORT_DISABLE_ALL -> Disables all optimizations
-GraphOptimizationLevel::ORT_ENABLE_BASIC -> Enables basic optimizations
+* GraphOptimizationLevel::ORT_ENABLE_BASIC -> Enables basic optimizations
-GraphOptimizationLevel::ORT_ENABLE_EXTENDED -> Enables basic and extended optimizations GraphOptimizationLevel::ORT_ENABLE_ALL -> Enables all avialable optimizations including layout optimizations
+* GraphOptimizationLevel::ORT_ENABLE_EXTENDED -> Enables basic and extended optimizations
+* GraphOptimizationLevel::ORT_ENABLE_ALL -> Enables all available optimizations including layout optimizations

 Modes:
 All these optimizations can be run offline too.
 For production scenarios where model startup time is critical this can bring a lot of benefit.
-In offline mode, after running graph optimizations onnx runtime serializes the resulting model to the disk. **Note**: When running in offline mode make sure to use the exact same options(execution providers, optimization level etc...) and hardware as the target machine.
+In offline mode, after running graph optimizations ONNX Runtime serializes the resulting model to the disk. **Note**: When running in offline mode make sure to use the exact same options(execution providers, optimization level etc...) and hardware as the target machine.

 To enable model serialization set the SessionOptions option `optimized_model_path`.